- Alice Clark Mentoring

 The Office of Instructional Development offers a variety of one- and two-week workshops on teaching-related topics.
 Workshop topics and dates will be announced and posted in the spring.
 Information on prior workshops is available in our Workshop Archive.

-The workshop is limited to 15 participants.
-Applications are reviewed as they are received, so it is advantageous to apply early.
-The application deadline is April 1.
+As this workshop is limited to 12 participants and applications are reviewed as they are received, it is advantageous to apply early.
+The application deadline is Wednesday, May 3.